Wednesday, January 21, 2026

 This was all foretold in the 1960s by Marshall McLuhan, a Canadian philosopher of media, who warned that technology reshapes how people think long before it changes what they think.
 McLuhan told us that in future, the worst threats will not come from propaganda.
 The real threat emerges from a much more subtle quarter - technology itself!
 He called this idea, “the medium is the message” (a term now expanded into “the algorithm is the message”).

 McLuhan did not warn us to watch for the manipulators of technology to change our beliefs.
-He said that the technology changes the conditions under which believes are formed.
+He said that technology (the medium) changes the conditions under which believes are formed.
 When you can change how beliefs are formed, there is no need to censor through propaganda.

 He predicted that electronic media would undermine traditional authorities and lead to a rise in conspiracy stories, exactly what we see today.
 Consider the rise of influencers, those who confuse volume with insight, the same people who ignore expertise.